 Parts of the egg

 1 4

 2 5

 3 6

-3. Describe how the hen's environme laying. nt can be managed and altered to increase
+3. Describe how the hen's environment can be managed and altered to increase laying.

-4. The layer industry produces eggs to consumption from commercial layer run with layer hens.
-Explain why roosters are not run w terms of consumer preferences?
-U for human consumption.
-All eggs for human er farms are unfertilised.
-Roosters are not rith hens in commercial layer enterprises in Ise the internet to help with your answer.
+4. The layer industry produces eggs for human consumption.
+All eggs for human consumption from commercial layer farms are unfertilised.
+Roosters are not run with layer hens.

+Explain why roosters are not run with hens in commercial layer enterprises in terms of consumer preferences?
+Use the internet to help with your answer.

 5. Chickens are seasonal Polyestrous breeders.
 Use the internet to create a definition for a seasonal Polyestrous breeder.

 6. What is the incubation period for a chicken?

-7. Watch 'Day by day chicken embryonic development' on YouTube to see the time lapse footage, showing foetal development of a chicken without a shell from day 3-19.
-Go to Poultry Hub's 'Incubation' webpage to answer the following.
-What is an incubator and what does it do?

-8. List and describe the four essential environmental conditions which must be managed throughout artificial incubation.

-•

-•

-•

-9. Complete the table to identify the incubation requirements for chickens.
+- • - 9.
+Complete the table to identify the incubation requirements for chickens.

 Incubation requirements for chickens

 Incubation period (days)

 Incubation temperature (°C)

 Relative humidity (%)

 Day number to stop turning eggs

-Incubation temperature (last 3
+Incubation temperature (last 3 days)

 Relative humidity (last 3 days)